July 12, 2022

-Rather than flocking back to offices, an increasingly popular hybrid model allows workers to spend part of their week at home.
-At a recent Bloomberg Future of Work seminar, IBM executive officer Arvind Krishna said that 80 percent of the company’s more than 345,000 employees in 175 countries will be hybrid.
+Rather than flocking back to offices full-time, an increasingly popular hybrid model allows workers to spend part of their week at home.
+At a recent Bloomberg Future of Work seminar, IBM executive officer Arvind Krishna said that 80 percent of the company’s more than 345,000 employees in 175 countries plan to remain hybrid.
 And in a Zoom Video Communications report, 65 percent of U.S. companies surveyed were leaning toward embracing a more flexible working model.

 For lots of employees who’ve grown to appreciate the freedom and flexibility of remote work, that’s great news.
 When Robert Half conducted a survey in April, one-third of respondents said a forced full-time return to the office would lead them to seek out new jobs.
 Another survey, by Morning Consult, revealed a similar level of enthusiasm for the hybrid system: 87 percent of respondents wanted to work at least one day from home, and half of them said they’d look elsewhere for work if that’s not possible.